Is it normal for babies to grab their private parts?

 In general, children that exhibit behaviors that occur at a much greater frequency or at a much earlier age than would be developmentally or culturally expected may indicate a problem, for example.
 They also typically involve interaction with other people and sexual contact.
 Underlying reasons can in these cases be e.g a emotional or behavior disorders, or family dysfuction including violence and sexual abuse.

 In these situations, the child’s behaviors should, of course be assessed and the reasons for the behaviors identified and addressed.

 All this said, a baby touching their private parts is normal behavior.
 Let’s take a look at what explains this behavior:

 Babies are sensual creatures

-For a start, babies are sexual and sensual creatures, so it is perfectly normal for a baby boy to get an erection and little girls too, get sexually stimulated.
+For a start, babies are sexual and sensual creatures, so it is perfectly normal for a baby boy to get an erection and for little girls too, to get sexually stimulated.
 It is, however, not at all sexual in the way we as adults refer to it, but totally innocent and shows your baby is gaining control of her body, in that she has figured out she can do certain movements that feel pretty nice!